khalyomede/difference/README.md

 ## About

-I created this package to see where why a certain string equality test assertion failed.
+I created this package to see where a certain string equality test assertion failed.

 This can be useful for any tool performing simple line by line text diffing.